project64/project64/readme.md

 ###Building
-Building Project64 requires (at this point in time) a copy of Visual Studio 2008 or newer, 2015 Recommended, running on XP or newer (Visual Studio 2015 will not run on Windows XP).
+Building Project64 requires a copy of Visual Studio 2008 or newer, 2015 Recommended, running on XP or newer.
 [More information can be found here](https://github.com/project64/project64/wiki/Building)